 For a lovely, short eBook on reading as a form of self care, check out The Literary Medicine Cabinet by Haley Stewart.
 She includes some excellent reading suggestions and lists, too!

 Don’t want to give up TV entirely?
 Me neither.
 My husband and I still enjoy a few shows and look forward to when new seasons are released.
 And we love heading to the library to find a good movie for the nights we get takeout.
 The key is that we don’t make screentime our default for the evening.

 Contain your TV time to a couple of nights a week.
 As your evenings develop a new rhythm, you’ll enjoy the simplicity and coziness of curling up with a good book.
 And for the nights when you do watch TV, you’ll find that they suddenly feel more “special,” too.
 You might even be inspired to make popcorn and actually savor the one or two episodes you watch.

+What’s your opinion on reading vs watching Netflix?
 Have you ever slipped into watching too much TV?
-What spurred you to get back into reading again?
+What spurred you to return to reading instead of TV or social media?

-Plus, check out all the book lists for LOTS of reading inspiration!
+Plus, check out all the book lists here for LOTS of reading inspiration!